-The sale of conservation restrictions means that the land will remain undeveloped and available for farming for generations to come.
-The Whitcombs raise about 500 Holsteins, 300 of which they milk at the Williston Farm.
+In 2017 the Whitcomb family celebrated 150 years of farming in the heart of Essex Junction.
+The Whitcombs raise about 500 Holsteins, 300 of which they milk at their Williston Farm.
+The Essex Junction land is used for crops and young cattle.
 They are often at the forefront of agricultural innovation.
 Recently they installed robotic milkers, and in 2001, they were named Vermont Dairy Farmers of the Year.
-The Whitcomb Farm has also been recognized as a Dairy of Distinction and for Winooski River Conservation.
+The Whitcomb Farm has also been recognized as a Dairy of Distinction and for Winooski River conservation.

 For the past several years, the family has been working with VLT to conserve their Essex Junction farmland.
 They conserved a part of the farm in 2014 and conserved a second part this October; all together the family has protected 410 acres.

 “I don’t know what the future holds for the farm,” said Lorenzo Whitcomb about the decision.
 “We’re trying to keep our options open but building more houses is not one of those options.
 We’re willing to give that up.”